Volkswagen CEO defends job cuts citing economic pressures – DW – 09/08/2024

 Volkswagen warns of job loses ahead

-Around 25,000 workers gathered at Volkswagen's headquarters in the northern city of Wolfsburg earlier in the week to hear VW management's cost cuts.
+Around 25,000 workers gathered at Volkswagen's headquarters in the northern city of Wolfsburg earlier in the week to hear VW management's plans to deepen cost cuts.

 "Fewer cars are being sold in Europe and new competitors from Asia are pushing aggressively into the market," Blume told the Bild am Sonntag newspaper this weekend.
 "The cake has got smaller and we have more guests at the table."